azurecitadel/azurecitadel/content/marketplace/saasapp/hols/_index.md

 ## Content

+These learning modules are designed to help you speed your time to publish your SaaS offer to the Microsoft commercial marketplace.

 These labs are meant to be done sequentially.
 They build on one another, so begin at the beginning to walk through all the labs.

 ## Resources